claresudbery/clare-wiki-ably/pages/organising/tools/Mural.md

 ## Convert text into stickies / postits

 1. Copy the multiple lines of text you want to paste to your mural.
+	1. Make sure each one is on a new line, and there are no blank lines between them
 2. Right-click the canvas (just canvas, not area) and select Paste.
-3. Click the dropdown arrow next to the Paste as icon.
+3. Click the dropdown arrow next to the Paste-as icon.
 	1. Note: I don't see a dropdown arrow - I just Paste and they automatically get turned into stickies - BUT then a floating paste icon appears (like in Google Sheets), and if I click on it, I get the next bit...
 4. Select how you want your text to display: Single paragraph.
 Multiple sticky notes.
 Multiple paragraphs.
 ## Convert stickies into text